deb-intel/LPOTtest/docs/tensorboard.md

 ### Examples

 1. Add "tensorboard: true" into examples/tensorflow/image_recognition/inceptionv3.yaml.
-In order to demonstrate the usage of TensorBoard, remove the following lines which is added to skip the quantization of 'v0/cg/conv0/conv2d/Conv2D' to avoid a known limitation.
+In order to demonstrate the usage of TensorBoard, remove the following lines which are added to skip the quantization of 'v0/cg/conv0/conv2d/Conv2D' to avoid a known limitation.

    ```yaml
       op_wise: {